thegenemyers/DAZZ_DB/README.md

     M <Quiva merge vector: string>
     S <Quiva substitution vector: string>
 ```
-If the -h flag is set, then DB2ONE outputs a H line giving
+If the -h flag is set, then DB2ONE outputs an H line giving
 the fasta header line that was associated with each read on input.
 If the -w flag is set, then DB2ONE outputs a W line giving the well number and pulse start and end.
-Furthermore, if the db is an A-DB then an N line containing the SNR for each channel for
+Furthermore, if the database is an A-DB then an N line containing the SNR for each channel for
-that well is output, and if the db is a Q-DB then a Q line is output giving an estimate of the
+that well is output, and if the database is a Q-DB then a Q line is output giving an estimate of the
 error rate of the read based on the Quiver vectors.
-Finally, if the -f flag is output, then the output is grouped by original source file where
+Finally, if the -f flag is output, then the output is grouped by original source files where
 each group begins with an f line giving the name of the file and the number of reads from that
 file.